Updated: Dec 2, 2020

-Everyone’s mind is on staying healthy right now.
+Everyone’s mind is focused on staying healthy right now.
 It's very likely we will all come in contact with the coronavirus, so the question begs to be asked...how prepared are you?

-While we all want to avoid viruses, we should always be prepared to face them along with toxins, germs and bacteria by keeping our immune system at the top of its game.
+While we all want to avoid viruses, we should be prepared to face them along with toxins, germs and bacteria by keeping our immune system at the top of its game.
 Here are some tips you can incorporate to boost your immunity:

 1. Don't be a host for bad company

-According to what science does know about the coronavirus, it cannot thrive in an acidic environment.
+According to what science does know about the coronavirus, it thrives in an acidic environment.
 This is also the case for other viruses and diseases from arthritis to cancer.
 So, the #1 best prevention measure you can take is to alkalanize your body.
 Viruses cannot exist in an alkaline state, even at a ph of 8.0 (7.0 is neutral).
 Eat plenty of fresh fruits and vegetables, avoid dairy and sugar and follow these tips to learn more about alkalanizing your body.
 You can easily determine your ph with an at-home ph urine test.

 2. Get a flu shot from mother nature

 All vitamins are important, but in the case of deterring viruses, vitamin D has powerful immune boosting effects.
 Studies show that vitamin D is more effective than the flu vaccine when it comes to flu and virus prevention!
 And at this time of year, people tend to have insufficient vitamin D levels due to a lack of sunlight exposure.
 Your body NEEDS vitamin D to support your immune system.
 Research proposes that vitamin D synthesized through the skin is far more potent than when consumed through diet, so now that we have an extra hour of daylight it’s the perfect time to start soaking up some rays.
 However, if you can't get outside, you should consider supplementing with a high-quality vitamin D supplement.